The city known as “America’s birthplace” is a playground for history buffs.

 Exit the visitor center onto Market Street and cross the street to stroll the President’s House Commemorative Site.
 Enter the Liberty Bell Center to gaze upon and snap a photo of the iconic symbol of freedom.
 Admission is free and entrance is on a first-come, first-served basis.
-Then, take a photo in front of Independence Hall and cross the street to walk behind the building to enter for a tour.
+Then, take a photo in front of Independence Hall – the iconic location where the Declaration of Independence and the U.S. Constitution were debated and adopted and one of Frommer’s top places to visit in 2021 – and cross the street to walk behind the building to enter for a tour.

 Head down Chestnut Street to Carpenters’ Hall, the site of the First Continental Congress in 1774.
 Then, on to the Museum of the American Revolution, for a primer on America’s beginnings and an overview of the historical sites located throughout the Philadelphia region.

 For lunch, try an authentic Philly cheesesteak at family-owned Campo’s on Market Street in Old City.
 Visit the historic Bourse, once home to the nation’s first commodities exchange market.
 The 123-year old building has been restored to its original glory and lives on as the home to an artisanal food hall with nearly 30 food and drink vendors.

 See where George Washington, Benjamin Franklin and Betsy Ross worshipped at Christ Church.
 Visit the nation’s first post office and print shop and the remains of Ben Franklin’s Market Street home outside of the Benjamin Franklin Museum, which houses artifacts, computer animations, and interactive displays that tell the fascinating story of the Founding Father.
 Wander through Elfreth’s Alley, the oldest continuously-inhabited street in America.